Tuesday, 10 December 2013 2 Comments

 1. There is no place for complacency in this league

-Call it a day of upsets as both of the UAAP and NCAA champs, La Salle and San Beda lost in their first game in the Final Four.
+Call it a day of upsets as both UAAP and NCAA champs, La Salle and San Beda lost in their respective games in the Final Four.
 The Green Archers were trounced in overtime by the SWU Cobras that was sparked by the hot-shooting of Melvin Holper in 3-point land.
-Add in the potent trio of ex-DLSU guard Mac Tallo, big man Landry Sanjo and Monbert Arong, the reigning UAAP champs were simply overwhelmed by the under-the-radar (not anymore) team from Cebu, showing us that men from the south can ball, too.
+Add in the potent trio of ex-DLSU guard Mac Tallo, big man Landry Sanjo and Monbert Arong, the reigning UAAP champs were simply overwhelmed by the under-the-radar (well, not anymore) team from Cebu, showing us that men from the south can play some serious hoops too.

 After three consecutive baskets from the Cobras to open the overtime period, the Green Archers seemed to panic as their shots were clanging off the rim and their defense was just not helping them as the Cobras outscored the Green Archers, 16-6 in overtime.

 In the second game, the Red Lions were bullied in the second half by the Tamaraws.
 Mike Tolomia did his best Terrence Romeo/RR Garcia impersonation as he scored 21 of his 23 points in the final two quarters.
 The Anthony Hargrove-Christian Sentcheu duo contained San Beda big guy Ola Adeogun as he was limited to just 9 points.

 Another interesting stat to point out is Baser Amer’s gun-shyness in this game.
 He only attempted two shots in the whole game.
 Everybody knows that ‘The Hammer’ can take over games and score at will whenever he wants, only the problem was he was too selfless against the Tams.